 A lot is where a procurement process separates a procurement exercise into smaller categories e.g. type of product or service, geographical location.

 The duration of the call-off contract may extend past when the date when the Framework Agreement ends as long as this is in accordance with the Framework Agreement terms and conditions.
-The end date of any call of contract must be stated in the Framework Agreement procurement documents.
+The end date of any call off contract must be stated in the Framework Agreement procurement documents.

-A Framework Agreement itself is not a contract and therefore it is not a guarantee of work to the framework suppliers.
-However the procurement exercise (call off) that puts in place a Framework Agreement is subject to procurement legislation.
+A Framework Agreement itself is not a contract and therefore it is not a guarantee of work to the framework's suppliers.

 An example of a Framework Agreement is:

-The Framework Agreement does not bind any public body to purchase goods or services from it – the public body can decide to use the framework agreement or not.
-If the public body does not consider that the framework agreement provides value for money it can choose to award a contract outside of the framework agreement.
+The Framework Agreement does not bind any public body to purchase goods or services from it – the public body can decide to use the Framework Agreement or not.
+If the public body does not consider that the Framework Agreement provides value for money it can choose to award a contract outside of the Framework Agreement.

-Framework Agreements (and their resulting call offs) can be set up in several ways, dependent on the requirement and the market, as shown in in the diagram below:
+Framework Agreements (and their resulting call-offs) can be set up in several ways, dependent on the requirement and the market, as shown in in the diagram below:

 Framework Agreements can take one of two forms:

 For a Single Supplier Framework Agreement all goods and services covered by the Framework Agreement have been awarded to one supplier.
-Any call offs are made from this one supplier at the agreed Framework Agreement prices and terms.
+Any call-offs are made from this one supplier at the agreed Framework Agreement prices and terms.
 Once the Framework Agreement has been put in place no further suppliers can be added.

 In this case the Framework Agreement has been awarded to several suppliers this can either be for the whole Framework Agreement or, if the Framework Agreement is broken down into lots, then there could be differing suppliers for each lot.
 Once the Framework Agreement has been put in place no further suppliers can be added to it.